I. Practice: “Death may be the greatest of all human blessings.”

 Brotherly love.
 Brandon supporting KJ before his first qualifying run.

-R-Dog trying to pay attention to what Todd was saying wondering why there was so many random people and when was lunch.
+R-Dog trying to pay attention to what Todd was saying wondering why there were so many random people and when was lunch.

 Zink’s scars after a long week of hard work.

 Josh Bender.
 A man who pushed the boundaries of Freeride Mountain biking in the late 90’s hucking off cliffs.
 Now he is one of the main judges of Rampage.

 Kyle Jameson on the YT kicker seconds before finishing up his first run that will put him on 14th place, missing finals by 3 spots.

 R-Dog doing one of his classic 360’s on his way to lunch after an exhausting day riding bikes.
 Unlike his past year’s qualies results: 13th – 2013, 12th – 2014, he stepped up his game and made it to the finals with a 9th place.

 Bas Van Steenbergen line was tech and fast.
 He put together a clean run and made it to the finals.

 The Italian hero Nick Pescetto above the Canyon Gap, the same jump that put him out last year with an injured wrist.
 This year he ended up 17th and healthy, ready for his next adventure in Indonesia.

 T-Mac crushed his drop called ‘El Presidente’ – which is his new favorite drink from Chili’s.
 The pressure was real.
 Before going for it, his brother Cam and longtime friend and digger A-Rev were helping him judge speed.
 After a bunch of run-in’s, he went for it and ended up qualifying 2nd.
 That same day in the afternoon he suffered a bad crash on a step-down, just after that drop, putting him on a hospital bed for the next days with a heavy concussion and bruised lungs.